 Invite Users and Staff

-Backbar allows you to share access to other staff members by setting roles as admin or manager.
+Backbar allows you to share access with other staff members by setting roles as admin or manager.